ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Other parameters are allowed and can be regarded as comments.
 They ought to be registered within the "Hypertext Transfer Protocol (HTTP) RateLimit Parameters Registry", as described in {{iana-ratelimit-parameters}}.

-An example policy of 100 quota units per minute.
+For example, a quota policy of 100 quota units per minute:

 ~~~ example
    100;w=60